 Events marked with a * are supported, but not planned, by the Spectrum Center.
-Please contact the host unit
+All times are in Eastern Time (ET).

 - Presented by the Spectrum Center Programming Board

 The Queer World Conversations is a new event series aimed at creating a regular discussion space for LGBTQ+ topics and perspectives.
 TQWC is held every Wednesday from 10:00 AM to 11:00 AM in the Spectrum Center, room 3020 of the Michigan Union, and does not require registration.
 Topics will be announced once week before each session.

 What wins are we celebrating?
 What snubs are we upset about?
 How do institutions like the Oscars help or harm queer people and stories in the cutthroat entertainment industry?
 Join us to discuss!

 Visit Pop-Up Pride Stations:

 The Pop-Up Pride Stations are a once-a-week occurrence where you'll be able to find the resources, giveaways, and staff connection in various locations across campus!
 Feel free to stop by, ask questions, and hang out (given there's extra room).
 A staff member will be available at the stated location for most of the day.
 Currently confirmed visits are listed on Happening @ Michigan and on our LGBTQ+ Events at UM calendar.
 Feel free to suggest additional locations!

 - This series is on hold for now

 Below is a list of various annual events and celebration programs that are coordinated by the Spectrum Center.
 To see the full list of currently scheduled Spectrum Center events and details, check out our Happening @ Michigan calendar.

 Pride Outside: LGBTQ Welcome